phac-nml/irida/doc/user/user/pipelines/index.md

 <figcaption>Notice that the `3.0 kB / 3.0 kB (100%)` indicates that 100% of the file has been loaded.</figcaption>

-If an analysis output file is fairly large like this log file, it will be loaded in chunks as needed for viewing:
+If an analysis output file is fairly large like this log file, it will be loaded as you scroll to the bottom of the file preview:

 ![view-results-plain-text-shovill-log]
 <figcaption>Notice that the `8.0 kB / 212.0 kB (3.8%)` indicates that only 3.8% of the file has been loaded into this view.
 Scrolling to the end will trigger loading of the next chunk of this file into the view!</figcaption>